D-Bits/Danabases-Blog/content/posts/2020-05-07-overhauling-this-website.md

 ## Building the Website

-With a choice of a new static site generator made, I
+With a choice of a new static site generator made, I set out to redevelop my website.

 ## Hosting